TurnerSoftware/MongoFramework/README.md

 myContext.MyDbSet.SearchGeoNear(e => e.FieldWithCoordinates, yourGeoJsonPoint);
 ```

-Each of these returns an `IQueryable` which you can continue to narrow down the results.
+Each of these returns an `IQueryable` which you can continue to narrow down the results like you would normally with LINQ.
 For `SearchGeoNear` specifically, there are optional parameters for setting the distance result field, the minimum distance and the maximum distance.

 ### Entity Buckets